-Counters or other countable objects in two different colours
+Counters in two different colours

 Pictorial representations for exploring combining groups

 Place some counters (three red and two yellow) on a piece of A4 paper in no particular arrangement.
 Highlight that they are all counters and label the page with 'counters' and that you want to partition the counters to show which counters are yellow.